marcobambini/gravity/README.md

 * built-in JSON serializer/deserializer

 ## Credits
 **Gravity** has been developed from scratch for the <a href="http://creolabs.com" target="_blank">Creo</a> project in order to offer an easy way to write portable code for the iOS and Android platforms.

+## Special thanks
-For closures implementation inspirations come from the elegant <a href="http://www.lua.org" target="_blank">Lua</a> programming language.
+A couple of open source projects helped Gravity in some areas.
+For closures implementation inspirations come from the elegant <a href="http://www.lua.org" target="_blank">Lua</a> programming language, specifically from the "Closures in Lua" pdf document.
 For fibers and some portions of the garbage collector my gratitude should go to <a href="http://journal.stuffwithstuff.com" target="_blank">Bob Nystrom</a> and his excellent <a href="https://github.com/munificent/wren">Wren</a> programming language.
+A very special thanks should also go to my friend **Andrea Donetti** who helped me debugging and testing various aspects of the language.

 ## Documentation

-## Author
+## Contributing
-My name is Marco Bambini and I am <a href="http://creolabs.com">Creolabs</a> founder.
-If you want to know more about me my personal homepage is <a href="http://marcobambini.com">http://marcobambini.com</a>.
+Contributions and improvements are very welcome!
+<a href="https://github.com/marcobambini/gravity/issues/new">Open an issue</a>:
+* if you need help
+* if you find a bug
+* if you have a feature request
+* to ask a general question
+<a href="https://github.com/marcobambini/gravity/pulls">Submit a pull request</a>:
+* if you want to contribute